kloimhardt/blog/docs/_posts/2025-12-02-electronsthink.md

 Car drivers have free will.
 Accidents happen, but on average, drivers obey a speed limit.
 It is a good compromise stemming from free will.
 This is Immanuel Kant's "act only according to that maxim whereby you can at the same time will that it should become a universal law."
 What puzzles me is that Schrödinger certainly knew Kant well and could have brought this argument by himself.

+Maybe it is best to substitute the notion of "free will" with "comprehension".
+Both have their basis in consciousness.
+And certainly for Schrödinger, in the moment when he saw his equation for the first time, comprehension and free will was one and the same.

 I take the liberty to mention that Schrödinger was wrong in the following:
 > let me observe that physics strictly disallows a mutual dependence of the "choices" taken by various electrons unless they are close neighbours.